MrMr-No/Senior_Design/README.md

 * `MoveDistance(distance)`: This protocol moves the actuator to the postion that is a distance away from the current position
 * `MoveToZero()`: This protocol moves the actuators to the zero position.
 The actuators move the Pitot Tube carrage toward the motors, then stop rotoating after limit switches are triggered.
 The final position is used as the zero refrence point.

+#####Step_Driver.js (and maybe the most significant file in the repository!):
+This file contains a built from scratch motor driver class for bipolar stepper motors using Node.JS.
+At the time of this projects creation, I could not find a single package that contained bipolar stepper motor drivers for Beaglebone using Node.JS.
+So this class had to be buit using research and sweat.

+It containts a set 4 public methods and 1 private method that rotate the drive the stepper motors:
+* `Step_Driver(step_pin, direction_pin, stepsPerRevolution, speedRPM)`: This is the class constructor it takes the following optional arguments:
+	* *step_pin*: The macro for the Beaglebone pin that sends digital output signals to the motor driver to step the motors.
+	* *direction_pin*:  The macro for the Beaglebone pin that sends digital output signals to the motor drivers to indicate the motor direction.
+	* *stepsPerRevolution*: This is the number of steps it takes for the stepper motor to make 1 revoltion
+	* *speedRPM*: This is the RPM that the stepper motor will rotate at
+* `setSpeed(rpm)`: This fuction can be used to change the speed of the stepper motor after it is instantiated.
+* `rotate(degrees)`: This function rotates the motor as many degrees as are defined in the argument.
+* `step(numberOfSteps)`: **This is the most important function.** It moves the the stepper motor the number of steps specified.
+It works by sending a HIGH digtal signal to the stepper motor driver.
+The driver makes 1 step per every rising voltage edge (0-> 5V) from its digital input.
+The Beaglebone then runs a sleep function where it stalls the process for a given delay time before,pulling the driver pin LOW to HIGH again, causing an additional motor step.

+Because Javascript is asynchrounus, the sleep function cannot work by just being called as the process thread will continue past it.
+Instead, it captures the process thread in a loop that checks if the delay time has passed at each iteration.
+The timing engine is based off `Date` module set up by the operating system at startup.
+Once the delay time has passed, the process thread is released from the loop and continues to the next motor step.

 ###IPython_Interface
 This foler contains the IPython client scripts and modules that operate and process the analog voltage data returned from the Beaglebone.
 IPython chosen as our client due to customer specifications